inviqa/spryker-debug/doc/redis_shell.md

 Redis Shell
 ===========

-Attempts to lauch the Redis shell using the current project _storage_ configuration.
+Attempts to launch the Redis shell using the current project _storage_ configuration.

 Installation